tawnyalee/C769-ROM3/task2_ROM3.md

 ### A3a: Justification of Plan

 Justify why the implementation plan from A3 is appropriate, e.g., why do this plan instead of another one?
 It's best to address this requirement in a separate section.
+When forming your justification, ask yourself the following questions.
+Do some tasks have prerequisites?
+Is the project methodology suited to the project type?
+Are some aspects critical to success, and if so, how?
+Answering these questions will help you formulate a justification for your plan.
+Refer directly to the type of IT Solution you are implementing when you write your justification.
+Avoid being too generic.

 Though A1-A3a are overview sections, they are often returned for being too brief -particaulatly A3.
 There is no penalty for being too long, and you are allowed to reuse content from other sections.